ABOUT THE CONDITION

 What is the success rate?

-The operation can successfully close a small hole nine times out of ten.
-The success rate is not quite so good if the hole is large.
-Other factors such as smoking can affect the success rate.
+For small holes, the operation works well nine times out of ten.
+The success rate is not quite so good for large holes.
+Other factors, such as whether or not you smoke, can affect the success rate.

 What else should I expect after surgery?

-The ear may ache a little but this can be controlled with painkillers.
-You may have a head bandage.
-If you do, you will usually go home after the head bandage has been removed.
-The stitches will be removed one to two weeks after the operation at your doctor’s surgery.
+Your ear may ache a little, but you can take painkillers to help with this.
+You may have a bandage on your head.
+If you do, you will usually go home after this has been removed.
+The stitches will be removed at your doctor’s surgery one to two weeks after the operation.
 There may be a small amount of discharge from the ear canal.
 This usually comes from the antiseptic solutions in the ear dressings.

 Some of the ear dressings may fall out.
-If this occurs, there is no cause for concern.
+Don’t worry if this happens.
 It is sensible to trim the loose end of the ear dressings with scissors and leave the rest in place.
-The dressings in the ear canal (if they are not dissolvable) will be removed after two or three weeks by your surgeon at the hospital.
-You should keep the ear dry and avoid blowing your nose too vigorously.
-Plug the ear with a cotton wool ball coated with Vaseline when you are having a shower or washing your hair.
-If the ear becomes more painful or is swollen then you should consult the Ear, Nose and Throat department or your GP.
+If the dressings in the ear canal are not dissolvable, they will be removed after two or three weeks by your surgeon at the hospital.
+You should keep your ear dry and avoid blowing your nose too hard.
+Put a cotton wool ball coated with Vaseline in your outer ear when you are having a shower or washing your hair.
+If your ear becomes more painful or is swollen, you should call the ear, nose and throat department at your local hospital or your GP for advice.